-As of February 7, 2022, the Federal Motor Carrier Safety Administration (FMCSA) requires all new CDL- and HME-applicants to successfully complete theory and behind-the-wheel training before they can take a state’s CDL or HME exams.
+The Federal Motor Carrier Safety Administration (FMCSA) requires all new CDL- and HME-applicants to successfully complete theory and behind-the-wheel training before they can take a state’s CDL or HME exams.
 The requirement is called Entry Level Driver Training (ELDT).

 The National Propane Gas Association (NPGA)’s Administrative Compliance Experts, also known as ACE, is designed to assist companies in navigating ELDT’s red tape and NPGA has made this training available to MHEDA member companies.